 – As the liver is regenerable, sometimes it is divided into two parts, and transplantation is done on two patients at a time – a child and an adult.

 A deceased donor can provide eight lifesaving organs and various beneficial tissues.

 Living Donor Transplant:

-– The liver regenerates/regrows to its normal size and this process starts as soon as the liver is divided/transplanted.
+– The liver can regenerate or regrow to its normal size and this procedure begins as soon as the liver is divided or transplanted.

 Requirements And Evaluation: Live Liver Donor